Cybersecurity Testing in 2026: Impact of AI

 AI-powered systems can automate the detection of threats by continuously monitoring networks, applications, and user behavior.
 Machine learning algorithms can identify unusual patterns or deviations from normal behavior, which may indicate a potential breach or cyberattack.
 This proactive approach enables organizations to detect threats in real-time and respond quickly.

-Example: In 2024, advanced AI-powered platforms like Darktrace’s Antigena are widely used to detect threats in real-time by learning the normal patterns of behavior in a network.
+Example: In 2026, advanced AI-powered platforms like Darktrace’s Antigena are widely used to detect threats in real-time by learning the normal patterns of behavior in a network.
 When an anomaly is detected, the AI system triggers alerts, allowing cybersecurity teams to take preemptive action.
 This autonomous threat detection and response system helps businesses secure their environments from advanced persistent threats (APTs), zero-day exploits, and insider threats without constant human intervention.

 Enhanced Vulnerability Scanning

 Traditional vulnerability scanning tools are based on predefined signatures and rules to detect existing vulnerabilities.
 Nevertheless, they can not detect zero-day vulnerabilities or emerging attack vectors that have not been recorded yet.
-On the other hand, AI-powered vulnerability scanners can collect data from different sources such as social media, hacker forums and dark-web markets to spot new threats.
+On the other hand, AI-powered vulnerability scanners can collect data from different sources, such as social media, hacker forums, and dark-web markets, to spot new threats.

-AI might also be able to predict vulnerabilities by looking at the true code of software, finding patterns which are probably harming security.
+AI might also be able to predict vulnerabilities by looking at the true code of software, finding patterns that are probably harming security.
 Such an approach in advance makes it likely that organizations will fix vulnerabilities before anybody sees them.

-Example: Imagine a major financial organization using AI to check their applications for openings.
+Example: Imagine a major financial organization using AI to check its applications for openings.
 Machine learning models in the AI engine distinguish patterns in code and potential problems so that they can be fixed, such as SQL injection or cross-site scripting (XSS) vulnerabilities.
 By regularly inspecting the codebase or user behavior changes, AI can flag concerns even before vulnerabilities have been recognized by public threat databases.

 Advanced Penetration Testing

 Penetration testing, also known as ethical hacking, is an important part of cybersecurity testing.
 In the reconnaissance phase, systems are scanned for potential vulnerabilities, but AI can improve penetration testing by automating this phase.
-Furthermore, AI-driven tools are used to simulate attacks that incorporate the various tactics, techniques and procedures (TTPs) employed in real-world cyber-crime.
+Furthermore, AI-driven tools are used to simulate attacks that incorporate the various tactics, techniques, and procedures (TTPs) employed in real-world cybercrime.

 Example: Cobalt.io is one of the many penetration testing platforms that use AI to improve the process.
 These platforms use AI to map possible attack routes and then automatically simulate a sequence of cyber-assaults.
 The system can monitor the response from the target infrastructure and learn from these interactions to refine future experiments.
 An AI-based system is able to perform a wider range of attack scenarios than a human could pull off within the same period of time, offering more comprehensive coverage for possible loopholes.